tasharen/ngui/Assets/NGUI/ReadMe - 2.7.0.txt

 1.90:
 - NEW: You can now specify an option on the UIDragPanelContents that will prevent dragging if the contents already fit.
-- NEW: You can now specify a radio button group root on the checkbox instead of always having it be the parent object.
+- NEW: You can now specify a radio button group root on the toggle instead of always having it be the parent object.
 - NEW: You can now easily adjust the widget's alpha by using the new UIWidget.alpha property.
 - NEW: UIAnchor script has been redesigned, and the 'stretch to fill' property has been removed.
 You can now position using relative coordinates.
 - NEW: UIStretch script has been added, allowing you to stretch an object in either (or both) directions using relative coordinates.